mongodb/docs/source/reference/javascript.rst

 .. js:function:: group({key, reduce, initial, [keyf,] [cond,] finalize})

-   The :js:func:`group()` accepts a single :term:`JSON document` with containing the following:
+   The :js:func:`group()` accepts a single :term:`JSON document` that contains the following:

-   :param key: Specify the fields to group by.
+   :field key: Specify one or more fields to group by.
+Use the
+               form of a :term:`JSON document`.

-   :param reduce: Specify a reduce function that operates over all the
+   :field reduce: Specify a reduce function that operates over all the
                   iterated objects.
-Typically reduce functions perform
+Typically these aggregator
-                  some sort of summing or counting.
+                  functions perform some sort of summing or counting.
 The reduce function takes two arguments: the current document and an aggregation counter object.

-   :param inital: Initial value of the aggregation counter object.
+   :field inital: The starting value of the aggregation counter
+                  object.

-   :param optional keyf: An optional function that returns a "key
+   :field optional keyf: An optional function that returns a "key
                          object" for use as the grouping key.
-Use ``keyf`` instead of key to specify a key that is not a single/multiple existing fields.
-For
+Use ``keyf`` instead of ``key`` to specify a key that is not a single/multiple existing
-                         example, use to group by day or week in place of a "key."
+                         fields.
+For example, use ``keyf`` to group by day or week in place of a fixed ``key``.

-   :param optional cond: A statement that must evaluate to true for
+   :field optional cond: A statement that must evaluate to true for
                          the :js:func:`group()` to process this
                          document.
 Essentially this argument specifies
                          a query document (as for